 - Provide formalised and supported talent transfer and amnesty opportunities for athletes who leave.

 Senior Elite Success

 An E2 phase athlete in an Olympic or Paralympic sport has achieved a medal winning performance at a major senior international competition such as the World Championships, Olympic or Paralympic Games.
-An E2 athlete in a professional sport has achieved recognition within that sport (for example, in the AFL a national premiership, winning the Brownlow medal or a club’s best and fairest player).
+An E2 athlete in a professional sport has achieved recognition within that sport (eg in the AFL a national premiership, winning the Brownlow Medal or a club’s best and fairest player).

 A better understanding of what factors, attributes and strategies underpin the conversion of an athlete from E1 senior representation to E2 podium success is paramount to developing and maximising investment.
 That understanding also enhances diagnostics, strategies and system provision specific to pre-elite identification (T1), confirmation (T2) and development (T3).

 - Preparation for life after sport including formalised and supported coaching/mentor